University of Reading cookie policy

 Areas of interest

-I am founder of the English Literature with Creative Writing pathway degree and have convened modules in modern and contemporary poetry and creative writing at both undergraduate and postgraduate levels.
+I am founder of both the English Literature with Creative Writing joint degree programme and the MA in Creative Writing.
+I have convened modules in modern and contemporary poetry and creative writing at both undergraduate and postgraduate levels.
 I have also contributed lectures and seminar teaching to a variety of modules for all three years of our degree programme.

 Postgraduate supervision

-I am also supervising an AHRC-funded PhD on the writing, publication and reception of Japanese poetry in English translation during the 1970s, and a study of Muriel Rukeyser's poetry.
-I oversee British Academy funded post-doctoral research undertaken by Dr Natalie Pollard, entitled Lyric Economies, which focuses on the relationships between styles of address and publishing policy in twentieth-century and contemporary poetry, and Matthew Sperling's Leverhulme Early Career Fellowship researching on the publishing of British and Irish poetry since 1960.
+I have overseen British Academy funded post-doctoral research undertaken by Dr Natalie Pollard, entitled Lyric Economies, which focused on the relationships between styles of address and publishing policy in twentieth-century and contemporary poetry, and Matthew Sperling's Leverhulme Early Career Fellowship researching on the publishing of British and Irish poetry since 1960.

 Research projects